M.D. Admissions FAQ

 When evaluating a file for an interview, the Committee on Admissions emphasizes five major areas holistically without assigning weight to a particular section.
 The five sections we look at are: essays (AMCAS & Secondary Application Essay), Experiences (Clinical, Research, Service to Underserved), MCAT scores, Science GPA, and letters of recommendation.

 Yes, all applicants are evaluated in the same applicant pool.
 This includes all graduate students, recently graduated undergraduate students, as well as non-traditional applicants.
-International applicants are also included in the general applicant pool.

 Georgetown University School of Medicine is a private Jesuit institution located in Washington D.C.
 We do not have in-state versus out-of-state tuition.
 If you are an applicant from outside the United States, you are considered an international student.

-All applications are considered without regard to residency, citizenship, or visa status, and all applicants must meet the same criteria.
+Yes.
 For Deferred Action for Childhood Arrivals (DACA) applicants requiring financial aid, we encourage you to research funding options well in advance, as eligibility for traditional funding programs may be limited.

 A highly competitive applicant will present substantive, longitudinal clinical experiences (shadowing a physician, medical mission trips, scribing – International experiences are acceptable, but a majority should be in the United States), research in any academic discipline, and direct service of the underserved.
 Please note that volunteering on the floors of a hospital such as playing/reading to children, stocking shelves and transporting patients is considered good community volunteer experience, but not hands-on clinical experience.